Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 `DDD` basically provides a formalized way to define the application core for `Hexagonal Architecture`.
 But it is not a must for us to use `DDD` when implementing `Hexagonal Architecture`.

-`DDD` & `Hexagonal Architecture` is an good combination to create large applications with complex business logic.
+`DDD` & `Hexagonal Architecture` is a good combination to create large applications with complex business logic.
 But for us who want to create small applications with simple business logic, `DDD` might be an overkill.

 ## References